Why It Works

 - 8 slices sourdough bread

 In a large bowl, cover beans with 1 gallon of cold water.
 Add 1/4 cup kosher salt and stir to dissolve.
-Let soak overnight on the counter.
+Let soak overnight at room temperature.
 The next day, drain in a colander.

-In a large dutch oven with a tight-fitting lid, heat vegetable oil over medium-high heat until shimmering.
+In a large Dutch oven with a tight-fitting lid, heat vegetable oil over medium-high heat until shimmering.
 Add onion and garlic and cook, stirring frequently, until soft but not brown, about 4 minutes.
-Add soaked navy beans, brown sugar, molasses, Worcestershire sauce, cider vinegar, tomato paste, bay leaves, tomato puree, and 4 cups chicken stock.
-Bring to a simmer, then cover and lower heat to low.
-Cook, stirring occasionally, until beans are cooked, about 5 hours, adding additional stock if beans begin to look dry.
+Add soaked navy beans, 4 cups chicken broth, tomato purée, brown sugar, molasses, Worcestershire sauce, cider vinegar, tomato paste, and bay leaves.
+Bring to a simmer, then cover and reduce heat to low.
+Cook, stirring occasionally, until beans are cooked, about 5 hours, adding additional broth if beans begin to look dry.
 Season to taste with salt and pepper.

-Toast bread, then top with a generous portion of beans and garnish with chopped parsley if desired.
+Toast bread, then top with a generous portion of beans.
+Garnish with chopped parsley, if desired.